Solo Travel in Granada, Nicaragua

 The Journey There & Where to Stay

-My flight had landed the previous evening in Managua, where I used Hilton points to stay so that I could travel to Granada the next day.
-In retrospect, I wish I would’ve realized that it’s only an hour away and there are shuttles that run at night.
-There are also buses and taxis, you just have to choose what makes sense for your budget, schedule and comfort level.
+Flights land in Managua which is about an hour away from Granada.
+I used Hilton points to stay In Managua travel to Granada the next day.
+Given that it’s closeby and there are shuttles that run at night, I recommend going straight to Granada.
+Buses and taxis are also an option, so just choose what makes sense for your budget, schedule and comfort level.

-In Granada, I stayed at the lovely Hotel Casa San Francisco.
-It’s located just blocks from the Parque Centrale and other major sites.
+In Granada, I recommend staying at the lovely Hotel Casa San Francisco.
+It’s just blocks from the Parque Centrale and other major sites.
 My room had a private bathroom, Spanish tiles and air conditioning, which was a welcome break from the heat, for $65/ night including breakfast.
 This was a midrange cost option in the nearby area.
-The staff members were all incredibly friendly and helpful, both prior to my arrival and during my stay.
-There’s a small pool, a bar and a pretty tasty restaurant.
-I particularly enjoyed the tamales, fish tacos and the Nica breakfast of rice, beans, egg, and fresh cheese.
-My favorite spot was the rooftop terrace at sunset where you can get a beautiful view of Mombacho Volcano.
+The staff members were incredibly friendly and helpful, both prior to my arrival and during my stay.
+There’s a small pool, a bar and a delicious restaurant.
+The tamales, fish tacos and the Nica breakfast of rice, beans, egg, and fresh cheese are great choices.
+Be sure to check out the rooftop terrace at sunset for a beautiful view of Mombacho Volcano.

 RELATED POST: Nicaragua: Hiking Volcano Maderas